Effect-TS/data/docs/modules/List.ts.md

 ## forEach

-Applies the specified function to each element of the list.
+Applies the specified function to each element of the `List`.

 **Signature**